 You may have had one of these surgeries:

-Recovery after microdiskectomy (diskectomy) is usually fairly quick.
+Recovery after diskectomy is usually quick.

 Recovery after laminectomy and fusion surgery is longer.
 You will not be able to return to activities as quickly.
-It takes at least 3 to 4 months after surgery for bones to heal well, and healing may continue to happen for at least a year.
+It takes at least 3 to 4 months after surgery for bones to heal well, and healing may continue for at least a year.

 If you had spinal fusion, you will probably be off work for 4 to 6 weeks if you are young and healthy and your job is not very strenuous.
-It may take 4 to 6 months for older patients with more extensive surgery to get back to work.
+It may take 4 to 6 months for older people with more extensive surgery to get back to work.